triestpa/Police-Analysis-Python/README.md

 **In the above visualization, we can see a clear pattern of discrimination in traffic stop searches.**

-The search rates and hit rates for white drivers in most counties are quite consistantly clustered around 80% and 1% respectively.
-We can see, however, that nearly every county searches black and hispanic drivers at a higher rate, and that these search uniformally have a lower hit rate than those on white drivers.
+The search rates and hit rates for white drivers in most counties are quite consistently clustered around 80% and 1% respectively.
+We can see, however, that nearly every county searches black and hispanic drivers at a higher rate, and that these searches uniformally have a lower hit rate than those on white drivers.

 This state-wide pattern of a higher search rate combined with a lower hit rate suggests that a lower standard of evidence is used when deciding to search black and hispanic drivers compared to when searching white drivers.

 # 3 - Analyzing Other States

 ### 3.0 - Massachuesstts
-Let's now perform the same analysis on my home state, Massachuestts.
+Let's now perform the same analysis on my home state, Massachusetts.
 This time we'll have a bit more data to work with - roughly 3.4 million traffic stops.

 Download the dataset to your project's `/data` directory - https://stacks.stanford.edu/file/druid:py883nd2578/MA-clean.csv.gz